 feed to follow the latest news, we lose track of time when we use our phones.
 Perhaps, it will be right to point out the fact that having easy and all-time access to all our favorite apps, games, music, news channels, etc. has made us a lazy generation.
 But what if we started to look at this problem differently?
 Why not use this technology to serve a productive purpose and make way for a healthier lifestyle?

 That’s exactly where I would like to pitch the idea of mHealth apps that is all set to change the face of the healthcare industry by creating a ripple in our daily life.
-Isn’t it amazing to see how a simple app can help us stay fit by simply keeping track of our calorie intake, calories burned and other basic activities?
+Isn’t it amazing to see how a simple app can help us stay fit by simply keeping track of our calorie intake, calories burned, and other basic activities?
 This is incredible when it comes to having easy access to instant medical or health advice without spending much time and effort.
-Such health apps can help us tune to a healthier lifestyle and curb various lifestyle diseases.
+Such health apps can help us tune into a healthier lifestyle and curb various lifestyle diseases.
 How’s that for a change?

 What kind of market demand for healthcare apps?

 There is a whole variety of medical apps that meet different requirements of the medical fraternity and even the normal users.
 While comprehensive reference material apps like Epocrates, UpToDate, etc help medical professionals and students to keep track of medical advancements & news, other apps like Doximity serve as a social networking platform for doctors.
-Moreover, apps like Medscape and Lybrate, provide great assistance to both the medical professionals as well as normal users.
+Moreover, apps like Medscape and Lybrate, provide great assistance to both medical professionals as well as normal users.
 With the evolution of these medical apps, getting a reliable medical opinion from a doctor is just a tap away.

 On the other hand, general consumer-focused health apps are no exception to this evolution.
 Besides the popular fitness apps like Google Fit